cockpit-project/cockpit-project.github.io/index.md

 {% endcapture %}

 {% capture screenshots %}
-login-opt.png: Cockpit's log in prompt (on Fedora 34) debian-in-windows-edge.jpg: Cockpit works where you are (Pictured: Connecting to Debian server from Microsoft Edge on Windows 10) journal.png: View, filter, and search system logs accounts.png: Edit accounts firewall-rhel.png: Edit the firewall with ease (Pictured: Cockpit Web Console on Red Hat Enterprise Linux, connected from Fedora 34 Workstation) network-overview.png: Manage your network overview-f33.png: Have a high-level overview of a server software-updates-cve-auto.png: Examine and apply software updates (with changelogs and links to CVEs) storage-overview.png: Look at and manage your storage system-services-ssh.png: See system services system-service-details.png: Manage an individual system service vm-create.png: Create and manage virtual machines
+login-opt.webp: Cockpit's log in prompt (on Fedora 34) debian-in-windows-edge.webp: Cockpit works where you are (Pictured: Connecting to Debian server from Microsoft Edge on Windows 10) journal.webp: View, filter, and search system logs accounts.webp: Edit accounts firewall-rhel.webp: Edit the firewall with ease (Pictured: Cockpit Web Console on Red Hat Enterprise Linux, connected from Fedora 34 Workstation) network-overview.webp: Manage your network overview-f33.webp: Have a high-level overview of a server software-updates-cve-auto.webp: Examine and apply software updates (with changelogs and links to CVEs) storage-overview.webp: Look at and manage your storage system-services-ssh.webp: See system services system-service-details.webp: Manage an individual system service vm-create.webp: Create and manage virtual machines
 {% endcapture %}
 {% assign screenshots = screenshots | split: newline %}